Ideas @75, Resolve @75, Actions @ 75, Achievements @ 75

 Ancient Indian civilisation was one whose cultural ethos was permeated with the idea of equality, unity and inclusivity.
 Guided by a spirit of nationalism, we simply have to turn to our ancestors to build a strong, vibrant nation.

 Universal and affordable access to quality education and healthcare must be the focus of our attention.
 Rural India cannot be left behind in this mission.
 Improving rural infrastructure across the country must be fast-tracked and integrated into the larger development narrative.
 Promotion of the mother tongue will revolutionise the educational landscape by making it more inclusive and equitable.
 With his unbounded greed, man has caused irreversible damage to the environment.
 Today, climate change is a global phenomenon.
 Conservation is our only hope for the survival of the planet and we must direct our collective energies toward this end with missionary zeal.
 Our scriptures mirror the cosmic vision of our ancient culture.
 They are replete with examples of the worship of the divine in the elements — rivers, mountains, holy plants and trees.
 We only have to go back to our moorings to draw inspiration and strive to secure the future of succeeding generations.
 In other words, we need to preserve nature and protect our culture for a bright future.
+Caring for Mother Nature has been part and parcel of Indian culture.
+With our traditional lifestyle, we Indians can show the way to the rest of the world.

 Clearly, our country has so many achievements that each one of us can legitimately be proud of, including the recent spectacular performance of our sportswomen and sportsmen in the XXII Commonwealth Games.